University of Chicago Law School,

-In addition to being an experienced antitrust litigator, Julian has handled cases involving a wide range of industries and types of claims, including shareholder disputes involving closely held businesses, consumer class actions, product liability, fraud, breach of contract, employment, entertainment, intellectual property, false advertising and unfair competition.
+In addition to being an experienced antitrust litigator, Julian has handled cases involving a wide range of industries and types of claims, including shareholder disputes involving closely held businesses, consumer class actions, trade secrets, product liability, fraud, breach of contract, employment, entertainment, intellectual property, false advertising and unfair competition.
 Julian has tried cases before juries, judges and arbitration panels.
 He also has handled appeals on behalf of parties and amici curiae in various states and federal circuits, including the Third, Sixth and Ninth circuits and United States Supreme Court.

 Defended ExxonMobil in consumer class actions in California state and federal courts alleging claims for unfair competition, false advertising and fraud, including a class action that alleged that multi-grade pumps can overstate the octane grade in certain circumstances.
 In that case, the court granted motions to dismiss based on a statutory "safe harbor" for regulated activities, and federal preemption of state regulation of octane disclosures.
 The Ninth Circuit upheld the resulting judgment on appeal.